 Seguin scores 2 in last 8 minutes, Stars beat Wild 3-1

+“I thought after 40 minutes we deserved to win that game,” Seguin said.

-With the game tied at 1, Mattias Janmark took the puck along the boards in the neutral zone and passed across the blue line to Seguin.
-His slap shot from the top of the right faceoff went under Minnesota goalie Devan Dubnyk and trickled into the net with 7:42 left.
+The game was still tied at 1 when Mattias Janmark took the puck along the boards in the neutral zone and passed across the blue line to Seguin.
+His slap shot from the top of the right faceoff circle went under Minnesota goalie Devan Dubnyk and trickled into the net with 7:42 left.

+“I saw the puck coming,” Dubnyk said.
+“I went straight down.
+I didn’t pull up.
+I didn’t open up.
+It’s a save you need to make.
+Obviously, you want to come up with that save in a 1-1 game.”

-Seguin added an empty-net goal, his 20th of the season, with 24 seconds to play.
-The Stars won their third in a row and stopped the Wild’s three-game winning streak.
+Seguin added an empty-net goal, his team-high 20th of the season, with 24 seconds to play.
+The Stars won their third in a row and stopped the Wild’s three-game winning streak to pass Minnesota for third place in the Central Division.

+“That was a playoff game tonight,” Dallas coach Jim Montgomery said.
+“It was a big focal point going into the third: ‘Let’s win the net-front battle and be in third place.’
+Our will was great.”

 Dubnyk finished with 29 saves.